A unique and viable approach to establishing local food self-reliance and building stronger communities.

 The next step is to install a pressure-treated 6 x 6 across the bottom of the end walls.
 In our case, we spliced two shorter pieces together with a full-length 2 x 6.
 Keep making the structure level and square.
 This will make the rest of your framing much easier.

 We use metal plumber's tape to secure sides to poles.
-Note painted cedar 1 x 4 "sill" and metal track (Spring Lock) to attach plastic.
+Note painted cedar 1 x 4 "sill" and metal track (Video on spring wire/wiggle wire installation) to attach plastic.

 Detail - outer corner.
 Note - we used 2 - 8" lag bolts to fasten lower corner to 6 x 6.